MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

     *   Desktop development with C++
     *   The C++ (v142) Universal Windows Platform tools optional component for the Universal Windows Platform workload.
 For more information,  navigate to Installation Details under the Universal Windows Platform development section, on the right pane.

 1. Make sure your system has a NuGet package source enabled for [nuget.org][NugetHome].
-For more information, navigate to [Common NuGet configurations][NugetConsumePackagesConfiguringNugetBehavior] and [Windows Community Toolkit](#windows-community-toolkit).
+For more information, navigate to [Common NuGet configurations][NugetConsumePackagesConfiguringNugetBehavior] and [Windows Community Toolkit][WindowsCommunitytoolkit].
 1. Download and install the [WinUI 3 Preview 3 VSIX package][VisualstudioMarketplaceMicrosoftWinuiWinuiprojecttemplates].
 The installer adds both the WinUI 3 project templates and the NuGet package containing the WinUI 3 libraries to Visual Studio 2019.

     For instructions on how to add the VSIX package to Visual Studio, navigate to [Finding and Using Visual Studio Extensions][VisualstudioIdeFindingUsingVisualStudioExtensionsInstallWithoutUsing-ManageExtensionsDialogBox].